 What should be obvious is that a small tank can only accommodate small fish and in fewer numbers.
 While this might seem okay at first, people can soon outgrow the limited choice they have.
 There are a few beautiful and interesting fish species that stay small but options are fairly limited.
 Since they cannot be kept in large numbers either, that tank can get a bit uninteresting quite rapidly.

 Another issue that a beginner will certainly run into will be the decor options.
-Most people get attracted to the notion of keeping a nano tank after seeing a stunning example of it in aquarium stores or in places like malls and exhibitions.
-However, what they fail to realize is that these nano tanks are almost always set up and maintained by professionals.
+Most people get attracted to the notion of keeping a reef pico tank after seeing a stunning example of it in aquarium stores or in places like malls and exhibitions.
+However, what they fail to realize is that these pico tanks are almost always set up and maintained by professionals.
 They use highly specialized and expensive equipment to do so, all of which will put the possibility of replicating something similar out of the reach of a beginner hobbyist.

 Why A Larger Aquarium Is Better For Beginners?